h0ngcha0/liuhongchao.github.io/_posts/2019-02-16-lightning.md

 **to_local** output represents the current balance of the holder in the channel, in our case Alice, through a [Revocable Sequence Maturity Contracts (RSMC)](https://en.wikiversity.org/wiki/Revocable_Sequence_Maturity_Contracts).
-The purpose of RSMC is to ensure that all previous balances can be revoked when an agreement for a more up to date balance is reached between Alice and Bob.
+The purpose of RSMC is to ensure that all previous balances can be revoked when the agreement for a new balance is reached between Alice and Bob.

 In Alice's example, RSMC in the **to_local** output can be encoded in the following [scriptSig](https://bitcoin.org/en/glossary/signature-script):